openskynetwork/java-adsb/README.md

 #### Velocity and Airspeed Messages

-* VelocityOverground: NACv replaced `getNavigationAccuracyCategory` and returns meters, not the category as byte
+* VelocityOverground: `getNavigationAccuracyCategory` replaced by `getNACv` and returns meters, not the category as byte
 * Velocity now in knots instead of m/s (use `tools.knots2MetersPerSecond()` for conversion)
 * Vertical rate in feet/min instead of m/s (use `tools.feetPerMinute2MetersPerSecond()` for conversion)